hikeventures/hikeventures.github.io/_posts/2014-02-09-arcteryx-kappa-pant.markdown

 ---

 ## Recommendation
 The Arcteryx Kappa Pant should also work great for skiing or snowboarding.
 Concerning the size, I have ordered M and I am 180 cm tall.
-I can recommend this pants as long as temperatures are below 0 °C as they are quite warm.
+I can recommend the Arcteryx Kappa Pant as long as temperatures are below 0 °C.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Arcteryx-Men-s-Kappa-Pant_10193118_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the Arcteryx Kappa Pant</button></a>